 Interlinking, neighbourhood, domain ownership and what else can be used to refine that understanding.

-Will topics of subdomains affect the main domain?
+Will the topics of subdomains affect the main domain?

-The SEO community has suggested several theories on the topic of SEO Domain in the past.
-Google handles subdomains and the main domain as different domains, thus example.com, www.example.com and my.example.com are different domains, in SEO means at least.
+Google says it handles subdomains and the main domain as different domains.
+The example.com, www.example.com and my.example.com are different domains.

-Some of the question is answered in an article Multiple Domains vs Subdomains vs Folders in SEO on 27 Sep 2010.
+Vasilis Vryniotis analyses the question in his article Multiple Domains vs Subdomains vs Folders in SEO for Web SEO Analytics, 27 Sep 2010.

 Root Domains, Subdomains vs. Subfolders by Rand Fishkin to Technical SEO, 29 January 2009.